ProjectPODER/TowerBuilder_EN/docs/C1/Seccion3.md

 - *contracts.value.currency*
 - Inside the field “parties”, there should be at least one with *role: ["supplier"]* and values for the *id* and *name* fields.

-**Guide: Create a contracts directory manually**
+**Guide: Manually create a contracts set**

 1. Browse to a repository or open data API that offers OCDS-format contracting downloads.
-For this guide, we'll use the API of Mexico’s government website: [https://api.datos.gob.mx/](https://api.datos.gob.mx/).
+For this guide, we'll use the API of Mexico’s federal government: [https://api.datos.gob.mx/](https://api.datos.gob.mx/).
-2. For this example, we'll use a query for a JSON-format contracting directory.
+2. For this example, we'll use a query for a JSON-format contract set.
 3. Right-click [this link](https://api.datos.gob.mx/v2/Releases_SFP) and select “Save link as…”, then proceed to save the .json file.
 4. Open a command prompt and browse to the downloaded file location.
-If you've never used a command prompt, you can read the following tutorials to learn more: [Linux](https://openwebinars.net/blog/La-guia-definitiva-para-aprender-a-usar-la-terminal-de-Linux/) / [Windows](https://www.abrirllave.com/cmd/guion-del-tutorial.php) / [Mac](http://foro-mac.com.ar/tutorial-como-usar-la-terminal-en-mac/).
+If you've never used a command prompt, you can read the following tutorials to learn more: [Linux](https://www.howtogeek.com/140679/beginner-geek-how-to-start-using-the-linux-terminal/) / [Windows](https://www.howtogeek.com/140679/beginner-geek-how-to-start-using-the-linux-terminal/) / [Mac](https://mac.appstorm.net/how-to/utilities-how-to/how-to-use-terminal-the-basics/).
 5. Use **jq** to work with JSON data and structure it as you need.
 You'll find download and installation instructions for your operating system over [here](https://stedolan.github.io/jq/download/).
 You can learn how to use jq reading the [official manual](https://stedolan.github.io/jq/manual/).
 6. The API response consists of a root object that contains, among other things, the "results" property.
 The "results" value is the OCDS contracting directory that you need for TowerBuilder.
-With the following command (in Linux), you can take the directory, set it inside an object named "releases", and save it on a file under the name *contracts.json*:
+With the following command (in Linux), you can take the items, put them inside an object named "releases", and save them on a file under the name *contracts.json*:
     ```
     cat Releases_SFP.json | jq '{releases: .results}' > contracts.json
     ```